flutter/website/src/development/platform-integration/ios/platform-views.md

 directly inside your Flutter app.

 {{site.alert.note}}
-  This page discusses how to host your own native views within a Flutter app.
+  This page discusses how to host your own iOS views within a Flutter app.
   If you'd like to embed native Android views in your Flutter app,